Gothic architecture: Name

 The term "Gothic architecture" originated as a pejorative description.
-Giorgio Vasari used the term "barbarous German style" in his Lives of the Artists to describe what is now considered the Gothic style, and in the introduction to the Lives he attributes various architectural features to the Goths, whom he held responsible for destroying the ancient buildings after they conquered Rome, and erecting new ones in this style.
+Giorgio Vasari used the term "barbarous German style" in his Lives of the Artists (1550) to describe what is now considered the Gothic style, and in the introduction to the Lives he attributes various architectural features to the Goths, whom he held responsible for destroying the ancient buildings after they conquered Rome, and for erecting new ones in this style.
 When Vasari wrote, Italy had experienced a century of building in the Vitruvian architectural vocabulary of classical orders revived in the Renaissance and seen as evidence of a new Golden Age of learning and refinement.
-Thus the Gothic style, being in opposition to classical architecture, from that point of view was associated with the destruction of advancement and sophistication.
-The assumption that classical architecture was better than Gothic architecture was widespread and proved difficult to defeat.
-Vasari was echoed in the 16th century by François Rabelais, who referred to Goths and Ostrogoths (Gotz and Ostrogotz).
+Thus the Gothic style, being in opposition to classical architecture, from that point of view was associated with the destruction of progress and of sophistication.
+The assumption that classical architecture was better than Gothic architecture was widespread and proved difficult to counter.
+Vasari was echoed in the 16th century by François Rabelais, who referred to "Gotz" and "Ostrogotz".

-The polymath architect Christopher Wren disapproved of the name Gothic for pointed architecture.
-He compared it to Islamic architecture, which he called the 'Saracen style', pointing out that the pointed arch's sophistication was not owed to the Goths but to the Islamic Golden Age.
+The polymath architect Christopher Wren (1632–1723) disapproved of the label "Gothic" for pointed architecture.
+He compared it to Islamic architecture, which he called the "Saracen style", pointing out that the pointed arch's sophistication was not owed to the Goths but to the Islamic Golden Age.
 He wrote:

-Wren was the first to popularize the belief that it was not the Europeans, but the Saracens that had created the Gothic style.
-The term ‘Saracen’ was still in use in the 18th century and it typically referred to all Muslims, including the Arabs and Berbers.
+Wren was the first to popularize the belief that it was not the Europeans, but the "Saracens" who had originated the Gothic style.
+(The term "Saracen", still in use in the 18th century, typically referred to all Muslims, including Arabs and Berbers.)
 Wren mentions Europe's architectural debt to the Saracens no fewer than twelve times in his writings.
-He also decidedly broke with tradition in his assumption that Gothic architecture did not merely represent a violent and bothersome mistake, as suggested by Vasari.
-Rather, he saw that the Gothic style had developed over time along the lines of a changing society, and that it was thus a legitimate architectural style in and of its own.
+He also decidedly broke with tradition in his assumption that Gothic architecture did not merely represent a violent and bothersome mistake (as Vasari had suggested).
+Rather, Wren saw that the Gothic style had developed over time along the lines of a changing society, and that it was thus a legitimate architectural style in its own right.

 It was no secret that Wren strongly disliked the building practices of the Gothic style.
-When he was appointed Surveyor of the Fabric at Westminster Abbey in the year 1698, he expressed his distaste for the Gothic style in a letter to the bishop of Rochester:
+When he was appointed Surveyor of the Fabric at Westminster Abbey in the year 1698, he expressed his distaste for the Gothic style in a letter to the Bishop of Rochester:

 The chaos of the Gothic left much to be desired in Wren's eyes.
-His aversion of the style was so strong that he refused to put a Gothic roof on the new St. Paul's, despite being pressured to do so.
-Wren much preferred symmetry and straight lines in architecture, which is why he constantly praised the classic architecture of ‘the Ancients’ in his writings.
+His aversion to the style was so strong that he refused to put a Gothic roof on the new St Paul's Cathedral, despite pressure to do so.
+Wren much preferred symmetry and straight lines in architecture, which is why he constantly praised the classic architecture of 'the Ancients' in his writings.